dankegel/cfindexer/README.rst

 daily.sh: fetch latest data, generate new report, upload

-grab-agenda.sh: fetch latest agenda, extract its list of council file numbers to $n/cfnums.txt, run grab-files.sh in that directory.
+grab-agenda.sh: fetch latest agenda, extract its list of council file numbers to $n/cfnums.txt, run grab-files.sh on that file.

-grab-files.sh: fetch council files named in cfnums.txt to $foo.html,
-extract URL and NC name of any CIS to $foo.cis
+grab-files.sh: fetch council files named in given text file to $foo.html, extract URL and NC name of any CIS to $foo.cis

 report-cis.sh: generate HTML report of */*.cis